foxio/ruby-style-guide/README.md

 * Avoid more than three levels of block nesting.
 * Be consistent.
 In an ideal world, be consistent with these guidelines.
 * Use common sense.
+* Storing sensitive data like account keys use `environment variables`

 ## Tools